Welcome to Year 8

 - Trips and in school activity days are planned throughout the year.

-- Reports will be issued in November, February and July.
+- Reports will be issued 20th November, 5th February and 2nd July.